tperry2x-uk/OpenXTalk-Community-DPE/docs/guides/Printing In LiveCode.md

 Windows systems sometimes use different versions of the same font for displaying text on screen and printing.
 This can result in layouts and line breaks differing between the screen display and the printed output.
-To prevent this from happening, you can tell LiveCode to use the printer fonts for display on screen.
+To prevent this from happening, you can tell the engine to use the printer fonts for display on screen.
 To do this, set a stacks **formatForPrinting** property to true.

 **Do:**
 - Set the **formatForPrinting**stack property to true before loading a stack in memory.
 If the stack is already loaded, set this property to true then save and reload it.
 (Save then use
 *Close and Remove from Memory* in the File menu).
 - Create a stack off screen (with **formatForPrinting** set to true) with your print layout template and copy text into it prior to printing.
 - Set the **formatForPrinting**before doing any print layout related calculations on the stack.
 - Set the **formatForPrinting**to true on any print preview stack being displayed to the user.

 **Don't:**
 - Allow the user to directly edit text in fields whose **formatForPrinting** is set to true.
 Attempting to do this may cause display anomalies.
 Set this property to false and reload the stack first.
 - Generally use stacks with **formatForPrinting**set to true for display on screen, as this will show text that has been optimized for print display (instead of screen display), which is harder to read on screen.
 - Use this property on other platforms – Windows is the only platform that uses different fonts on screen vs. in a print out.
 - Use the **windowBoundingRect** property to constrain display of a stack who's **formatForPrinting**has been set to true – this property will be ignored when the stack is opened or maximized.

 ## Printing a Card